neuml/.github/profile/README.md

 </p>

 <p>
-NeuML is the company behind txtai, an all-in-one embeddings database for semantic search, LLM orchestration and language model workflows.
+NeuML is the company behind txtai, one of the most popular open-source AI frameworks in the world.
 </p>

 <p>
-We are building a suite of applications to bridge the gap between research and production.
+We are building a suite of applications to make it easy to integrate AI into production.
 </p>